MitchTODO/Ethereum-SupplyChain/readme.md

 ## Description

 A supply chain smart contract written in Solidity and deployed on the Rinkeby test network.
-This Smart contract demonstrates how smart contracts will improve authenticity, efficiency and privacy between seller and buyer Supply Chains .
+This Smart contract demonstrates how smart contracts will improve authenticity, efficiency and privacy between seller and buyer Supply Chains.

  The supply chain used is the Parmigiano Reggiano supply chain.